The Sweden international scored twice - one a stunning effort from 18 yards - to effectively end the tie after the first leg

-The Ligue 1 champions were favorites going in after an almost faultless group stage campaign, and duly backed up that billing with a commanding victory in Germany on Tuesday.
+The Ligue 1 champions were favourites going into the tie after an almost faultless group stage campaign, and duly backed up that billing with a commanding victory in Germany on Tuesday.

 And it was Ibrahimovic who played the starring role, as he scored twice to become the top scorer in this season's Champions League with 10 goals in just six matches.

-His two strikes were sandwiched in between Blaise Matuidi's opener and Yohan Cabaye's first goal for the club in the dying stages, as PSG took complete control of the tie ahead of the second leg on March 12.
+His two strikes were sandwiched in between Blaise Matuidi's opener and Yohan Cabaye's first goal for the club in the dying stages as PSG took complete control of this tie ahead of the second leg on March 12.

-Laurent Blanc's side was once again without the injured Edinson Cavani, but his absence did not appear to have any effect, as PSG took the lead inside three minutes.
+Laurent Blanc's side were once again without the injured Edinson Cavani, but his absence did not appear to affect them as they took the lead inside three minutes.